 What is Open Car Shipping?

 Open car shipping, or open auto transport, is when your vehicle is shipped on a trailer without any walls, ceiling, or solid floor.
 The vehicle is shipped on a trailer “in the open,” fully exposed to the elements.
 These types of trailers are typically long and two-tiered and can accommodate up to 10 vehicles depending on the size and weight of each vehicle.
+The photo at the top of this article is an example of an open transport trailer.

 It is the most common shipping method for a few reasons.
 Car haulers like open trailers because they provide the most profit potential as they can fit more vehicles than they can in enclosed trailers.
 They are also far cheaper for car haulers to invest in to expand their fleet and are cheaper to operate and maintain.
 Finally, carriers tend to invest in trailers that are in the greatest demand.
 Most consumers don’t need or want enclosed transportation as they demand open transportation.